Exploiting Color Name Space for Salient Object Detection: Color Name Space Based Saliency Detection

-Figure~\ref{fig:postprocess-e} illustrates the intensity mapping curve with $\vartheta_r=0.003$ and $\vartheta_g=2$.
-Using these parameter settings, we obtain the truncation threshold $T_{\textrm F}=255$.
-This means that the intensity range of the output map (Fig.~\ref{fig:postprocess-f}) is the same as that of the input (Fig.~\ref{fig:postprocess-c}), but the lower (darker) input values are further suppressed.
-The difference between the two maps is shown in Fig.~\ref{fig:postprocess-g}.
-Note that on the right side of the cat, those non-salient regions with gray value equal to 16 have been eliminated in the enhancement result.
+Figure~\ref{fig-post-processing-I-e} illustrates the intensity mapping curve with $\vartheta_r=0.02$ and $\vartheta_g=1.5$.
+By using this mapping, the lower (darker) values in the output map (Fig.~\ref{fig-post-processing-I-f}) are further suppressed.
+From the difference map (Fig.~\ref{fig-post-processing-I-g}), we can see that those non-salient regions on the right side of the cat have been eliminated.
+Finally, we perform a hole-filling operation to generate the saliency map $S$.
+The whole post-processing procedure is summarized in Algorithm~\ref{algo-post-processing-I}.
+In Section~\ref{sec:parameter-analysis}, we will discuss the influences of the parameters $\omega_r$, $\vartheta_r$, and $\vartheta_g$.

 {\textbf{Input:}} {\textbf{Output:}}